 In the meantime, the Home Office will review their position, and it may be the case that the parties can agree for the case to be withdrawn on consent; but the court of appeal must consent to that as well.
 Otherwise, the hearing will proceed as normal.

 How we can help

-At Reiss Edwards, we have a team experienced immigration specialists who can advise you on how best to present your case to obtain the best possible outcome.
+At Reiss Edwards, we have a team experienced immigration solicitors who can advise you on how best to present your case to obtain the best possible outcome.